 There is some color coding on the slots, but that doesn't help at all.

 I had to resort to some online research on how to install dual channel DDR4 memory.
 Thankfully there are some guides available and the process seems to be pretty standard.
-This particular guide on installing dual channel memory was very helpful.
+This particular guide on installing dual channel memory was a good source for some theory, but still didn't get me what I needed.
+After lots of trial and error and further research I finally came to understand the correct 'way'.

 Below is a picture of the primary CPU.
 Modules are installed in A0 and B0.
 The other CPU has it's memory modules installed in I0 and J0.